Without a clear brand identity, you may have visibility but no personality.

 What do Victoria’s Secret and Virgin America share in common?
 Both understand the power of a brand culture and are able to translate that into a memorable brand experience.
 Aviation marketers that are seeking to define their brand need to consider a people-to-people marketing approach and understand that relevant brands are not based on messaging or logo design but on the experience associated with the brand.

 Traditionally in the aviation industry, branding and marketing have been extensions of the manufacturing culture based on product feature and functionality.
 This approach is not necessarily wrong; however, it tends to create ubiquitous branding devoid of personality.
 Emotionally connected brands offer the user something more.
-It’s the association with the brand through emotional and aspirational connections that creates brand preference and loyalty.
+It’s the association with the brand through emotional and aspirational connections that creates the brand experience leading to brand preference and loyalty.

 Business jet manufacturers understand this and play to the cultural and personal aspirations of CEO’s and such to have the best “ramp presence” or alignment with the “sports car of the sky” for their aircraft offering.